parappally/supremeBot/README.md

 Open the project folder in any IDE.
 Edit the config.py with the product url that you want, name, email, telephone number (no hyphens or brackets), address, zip, city, card number, cvv, and apt/unit number if you have one.

 Look at the variables in the bot.py file.
 There are web_countries, web_provinces, web_states, web_credit_card_month, and web_credit_card_year.
 They are all dictionaries and each key in the dictionary corresponds to a specific value.
 I have set the bot to my location so on line 134, it says option[2] which corresponds to Canada from the web_countries dictionary.
 Change the 2 to a 1 if you live in USA.
-Do this for the rest of the dropdown menus that are indicated with option[some_number].

-Save all of the files.
+Do this for the rest of the dropdown menus (indicated with option[some_number]).
+Save all of the files after properly updating them.

 Open up terminal/powershell and navigate to where the project folder is located.
-You will need some basic knowledge of git commands.
+You will need some basic knowledge of git commands for the following steps.
 Enter "cd {preferred_destination}" to enter that directory, "ls" to see what's in that directory, and "cd.." to go back one level in the directory.
 All git commands should be entered without the quotes.
 When you navigate to the right directory, you should see something like: Josiahs-MacBook-Pro-2:Supremebot josiahparappally$.
 Now run the command: python bot.py and you should see a chrome instance pop up on your screen.
 The webdriver is non-headless so you can see exactly what is happening.
 The autofill will be complete but you will need to hand-solve the captcha at the end to confirm your purchase (I will fix this in a later version).

 To do: